How to Read Your Explanation of Benefits (EOB) Statement

 • How much you owe (if anything)

 It also shows how the charge applies to your deductible, copay, or coinsurance.
-Importantly, **an EOB is not a bill**—you don’t pay it.
-You pay the actual bill from your doctor or hospital, after confirming it matches the EOB.
+Importantly, an EOB is not a bill.
+You do not pay it directly.
+You pay the actual bill from your doctor or hospital, after confirming it matches the figures shown on your EOB.

 Key Sections of an EOB